 Paris boasts one of the world's safest and most efficient public transportation systems.
 Trains usually arrive on time; buses are well-appointed and clean, and commuter express ("RER") trains service the city's most important stops in record time.
 What's not to love?

-This guide will provide you with tips and tricks to help you use Paris public transport with ease.
+If you're a bit daunted by the metro, fear not: this guide will provide you with all the tips and tricks you need to help use Paris public transport with ease.